godotjs/javascript/README.md

 [Duktape 2.3](https://duktape.org/) is used as the ECMAScript engine.
 It is possible to replace it with other JIT-supported engine but not in the near plan.

-**This project is still in development so it may contains bugs.**
+**This project is still in development so it may contain bugs.**

-The documentation is lack because of my pool English skill.
-Contributions to documentation is welcomed!
+The documentation is lacking because of my poor English skill.
+Contributions to documentation are welcomed!

 ## Documentation